01. Asbestos Use in Cigarette Filters

 - Asbestos Use Banned: No

-However, these claims of health protection were ironic.
-Cigarette smoking on its own is a risk factor for many diseases, including mesothelioma.
-The addition of asbestos to the cigarette filters compounded these health risks.
+Advertisements claimed the filters protected consumer health by filtering out nicotine and tar.
+The company called the Micronite filters, “the greatest health protection in cigarette history.”
+However, these claims of better health protection were ironic.
+Cigarette smoking is a risk factor for many diseases, including mesothelioma.
+The addition of asbestos to the cigarette filters layered on another level of health risks.

 Lorillard officials may have been aware of the dangers before discontinuing the filters in 1956.
 An April 1954 memo from a research director to company president W.J.
 Halley said researchers had found “traces of mineral fiber” in the smoke.